RebelToolbox/RebelDocumentation/api/class_projectsettings.rst

 See :ref:`OS.window_per_pixel_transparency_enabled<class_OS_property_window_per_pixel_transparency_enabled>` for more details.

-**Note:** This feature is implemented on HTML5, Linux, macOS, Windows, and Android.
+**Note:** This feature is implemented on the Linux, macOS, Windows, Android and Web platforms.

 ----